bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 ## COVID-19

 Strikingly, one area of the map contains only papers from 2020&ndash;21.
-It turns out that these are papers on Covid-19.
+These are papers on Covid-19.

 We considered a paper Covid-related if it contained phrases like "Covid-19" or "SARS-CoV-2" in the abstract text.
 Our dataset includes 132 thousand Covid-related papers, most